AtomicReact/AtomicReact/docs/Atom.md

 ```

 ### Styling the Atom's Nucleus
-Let's suppose we want to style the Atom's nucleus with `background-color: #00F`:
+And suppose we want to style the Atom's nucleus with `background-color: #00F`:

 ```css
 [data-atomic-key="MyFirstAtom"] > [data-atomic-nucleus]{